australiangreens/agvrules/docs/constitution/schedule-06-state-council-elections.md

 4. ## Conduct of elections

+    1. The eligibility requirements to vote in an election are in Schedule 8.

-    1. Each election must be conducted in accordance with the following principles:
+    2. Each election must be conducted in accordance with the following principles:

         <subclause-letters>